Deserae/learningToLearn/README.md

 * How will you apply these technique or others?

 By answering these questions to figure out your goals the challenges you will face, you can put together a tangible gameplan in how you will suceed! :tada:

+## Example Plan
+*I am a software developer looking to learn new skills and become better at my job.
+I am currently trying to pass an IT certificate that is also being offered on Coursera.
+I find it difficult to finish online courses so I am using this plan to keep me on track and motivated.
+Procrastination and time management will be my biggest challenge for this cert.
+I plan on using the Pomodoro Method.
+I am going to do six pomodoro a day.
+With breaks this is about 3.5 hours a day.
+In order to see if this is working, I will assess my performance daily and review daily.
+This will allow me to ultimately see if this is working or if I need to change strategies.
+For the daily check ins, it will be a simple check box if completed or not.
+For the weekly reviews a simple sentence or two and make adjustments if needed.I get distracted easily so this is a good way to keep on task and be able to quantify my focus.
+This material will cover a lot of abstract concepts.
+I will try and think of metaphors as I’m learning and try to really put ‘myself’ into the code.
+I also plan to engage more with my note taking by creating mind maps.
+To keep balanced, I will try and hit 10,000 steps a day by going on walks and to the gym.*

 ### About this page
 *This is my assignment for the Honors Peer-graded final project: Learn by teaching others how to learn.
 This information is taken from the following course:*